scams-research/scams-research.github.io/research/simulation/index.md

 ---
 layout: default
-title: Improving accuracy in chemical simulation
+title: Improving Accuracy in Chemical Simulation
 ---

 Chemical simulation is an essential tool in the physical sciences.